cardstack/ui-components/CONTRIBUTING.md

 * `ember test --server` – Runs the test suite in "watch mode"
 * `ember try:each` – Runs the test suite against multiple Ember versions

+This addon uses [ember-a11y-testing](https://github.com/ember-a11y/ember-a11y-testing) to check for accessibility issues.
+Read the full testing error message and check the console for instructions to resolve any issues.

 ## Running the dummy application

 * `ember serve`
 * Visit the dummy application at [http://localhost:4200](http://localhost:4200).

+Whenever you create a new component, add it to the styleguide at `index.hbs`.

 For more information on using ember-cli, visit [https://ember-cli.com/](https://ember-cli.com/).